-All written notices and decisions shall be sent by regular first class mail to the customer at the address furnished by the customer.
+All written notices and decisions shall be sent by regular first class mail to the customer.
 The time limits for complainants shall be calculated from the date appearing on the notices or decisions, provided these items are mailed on that date.
-The time limits for tribal officials shall be calculated from the postmarks appearing on the envelops containing the appeals.
+The time limits for the tribal officials shall be calculated from the postmarks appearing on the envelops containing the appeals.